club-organizers/club-organizers.github.io/index.md

 </div>

 ### Search Page
-If users wish to search for a specific club, they can go to the Search tab and search for a club using the name or description.
+If users would rather search for a specific club, they can go to the Search tab and search for a club using the name or description.
 <div class="text-center p-4">
   <img width="800px" src="images/M2-Search.png" class="img-thumbnail" >
 </div>

 ### Add Club Page
-If users wish to add a club, they can refer to the Add Club tab.
-They simply need to provide the following information and add the club.
+To add a club, users can refer to the Add Club tab.
+Simply providing the following information and adding the club will add it to the club database.
 <div class="text-center p-4">
   <img width="800px" src="images/M2-Add Club.png" class="img-thumbnail" >
 </div>